skoved/kn-api-server-source/README.md

 ```bash
 newgrp libvirt
 ```
+* Be logged into a kubernetes cluster.
+If you don't have a cluster, installation instructions for minikube can be found [here](https://minikube.sigs.k8s.io/docs/start/)
-* On linux start minikube with
+* If using minikube on linux, start minikube with
 ```bash
 minikube start --driver=kvm2
 ```